-Where critical and provisionally agreed in principle by the Exam Co-ordinator, requests to take an examination at a bona fide institution other than this University (normally a suitable overseas exchange institution or a British Council Office) should be formally made in writing to the relevant Exam Co-ordinator.
-Only EXCEPTIONALLY will permission be given to sit an examination out-with the University.
+Where critical, requests to take an examination at a bona fide institution other than this University (normally a suitable overseas exchange institution or a British Council Office) should be formally made in writing to the relevant Exam Coordinator (email to mae-pg@strath.ac.uk).
+Only EXCEPTIONALLY will permission be given to sit an examination outwith the University.

-Such a request must be made no later than six weeks prior to the start of an examination diet.
+Such a request must be made no later than five weeks prior to the start of an examination diet.
 If permission in principle is granted, you must thereafter arrange for written communication to be sent by an authorised person at the proposed off-campus site confirming that the institute agrees to act for the University of Strathclyde in this matter and giving a contact name, telephone number, e-mail and full postal address (post box addresses are not suitable).
 This formal written communication must reach the Department no later than four weeks prior to the start of the examination diet.
 Your request and the statement from the "authorised person" mentioned above are then sent to the University's Director of Professional Services, from whom formal approval must be obtained.
 Examination papers cannot be issued to an alternative bona fide institution unless the above procedure has been followed.